 When online casinos hit the market in the US, the announcement was perceived to be the death knell for brick-and-mortar establishments.
 According to the people in the know, the allure of remaining at home and placing wagers would be too much for customers to bear.
 As a result, travel and tourism to places such as Las Vegas and Atlantic City would fall by the wayside.

 Almost a decade on from Delaware making online gambling legal in 2013, and the industry is no closer to the projected Armageddon.
 Indeed, against all the odds, betting tourism levels appear to be improving year on year.
 This begs the question, why have online casinos not caused the collapse of the gambling tourism sector?
+Travelling from St George Utah to Las Vegas in a shuttle is a great way to explore the scenery and experience amazing views along the journey.

 The Situation as it Stands